-The cost of PtD initiatives after initial construction can be three to five times as much as when the improvement is incorporated in the design stage.
 The biggest cause of expensive retroactive improvements is cutting corners initially by seeking lowest-bid contracts.

 Low-Bid Process and Life Cycle Cost

 Although the policy is generally not explicitly stated by companies, the Low-Bid Process is usually an implied rule that is baked into a company's culture.
 It encourages bidders to follow a belt conveyor design methodology that is based on getting the maximum load on the conveyor belt and the minimum compliance with regulations using the lowest price materials, components and manufacturing processes available.